 In short, Desktop Metal makes advanced metal AM machines for use across manufacturing supply chains, all the way from rapid prototyping to mass-scale, factory-floor production.

-For various reasons, the company represents the market’s best pure-play on the industrial AM boom.
+For various reasons, the company represents the market’s best play on the industrial AM boom.

 To start, the company has the right roots.